This page describes how to install Ikra as well as its basic usage.

 Before installing Ikra using one of the following two ways, make sure that the following prerequisites are installed on your system.

-.
+rvm install ruby-2.3.0.Before proceeding with the installation, make sure that you have the nvcc and the include directories required by Ikra: NVIDIA_CUDA-*.*_Samples/common/inc and cuda-*.*/extras/CUPTI/include.
 Ikra will attempt to figure out the paths automatically, but you can also specify them manually later.

 If you are interested in using Ikra, this is the easiest way to install it.
 Follow these steps.

-gem install ikra
+gem install ikrairb.

 require "ikra"